5 Psychological Traps to Avoid in Negotiation

 Examples of Confirmation Bias in Negotiation

-For example, a negotiator who believes that their product is worth a certain price may only seek out information that supports their belief and ignore information that suggests otherwise.
+For instance, a negotiator who believes that their product is worth a certain price may only seek out information that supports their belief.
+They may ignore information that suggests otherwise.
 This can lead to the negotiator undervaluing their product or missing out on potential sales.

 Another example could be a negotiator who has a preconceived notion about their counterpart's motives or intentions.
 They may only seek out information that supports their belief and ignore information that contradicts it.
 This can lead to misunderstandings and mistrust, potentially derailing the negotiation.